 Jeremy Corbyn: 11 per cent

-Tim Farron: 8.9 per centSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Tim Farron: 8.9 per centSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.